wrench-project/wrench/doc/wrench_101.md

-- **File Registry Services**: These services, also known as _replica catalogs_, are simply databases of `<filename, list of locations>` key-values pairs of the storage services on which a copies of files are available.
+- **File Registry Services**: These services, also known as _replica catalogs_, are simply databases of `<filename, list of locations>` key-values pairs of the storage services on which copies of files are available.

    - [File Registry Service](@ref guide-101-fileregistry)